-- IMPORTANT: All labels described in this section will be located in one of 3 places depending on your computer model: affixed to the bottom of the computer, located in the battery bay, or on the back of the display. - Service label-Provides important information to identify your computer.
+- IMPORTANT: Check the following locations for the labels described in this section: the bottom of the computer or on the back of the display. - Service label-Provides important information to identify your computer.
 When contacting support, you will probably be asked for the serial number, and possibly for the product number or the model number.
 Locate these numbers before you contact support.